iotJumpway/Intel-Examples/Intel-Movidius/IDC-Classification/README.md

 For this tutorial, I used a dataset from Kaggle ( [Predict IDC in Breast Cancer Histology Images](https://www.kaggle.com/paultimothymooney/predict-idc-in-breast-cancer-histology-image "Predict IDC in Breast Cancer Histology Images") ), but you are free to use any dataset you like.
 I have uploaded the collection I used for positive and negative images which you will find in the **model/train** directory.
 Once you decide on your dataset you need to arrange your data into the **model/train** directory.
 Each subdirectory should be entitled with integers, I used 0 and 1 to represent positive and negative.
 In my testing I used 4400 positive and 4400 negative examples giving an overall training accuracy of 0.8716 and an average confidence of 0.96 on correct identifications.
 The data provided is 50px x 50px, as Inception V3 was trained on images of size 299px x 299px, the images are resized to 299px x 299px, ideally the images would be that size already so you may want to try different datasets and see how your results vary.

-**If you are training your model on the Intel® AI DevCloud you need to reduce your dataset to 1000 images per class before uploading the dataset.**

 ## Finetuning Your Training Parameters

 You can finetune the settings of the network at any time by editing the classifier settings in the **model/confs.json** file.